For more ELYSIUM’S PASSAGE Blog Posts, go to

 SUMMARY OF ELYSIUM'S PASSAGE SERIES

-THE SUMMIT the first in a series of five Elysium’s Passage narrations regarding a young British philosopher named James Phillips who finds himself living in an altered state of reality while still remaining on earth.
+The Elysium’s Passage series are narrations by a young British philosopher named James Phillips who finds himself living in an altered state of reality while still remaining on earth.

 After experiencing a near-fatal fall while climbing to the summit of a remote mountain in the Andes, James awakens in a new dimension.
 He soon encounters two mysterious beings who provide him with a very different perspective on the nature of his existence.
 Over the next year, before his body recovers from the coma, he is challenged to re-examine his understanding of life’s meaning and purpose far beyond anything he previously believed or could believe.